-“I am Cadence” is the website of 8 year old Cadence – author of short pieces describing her experiences of being an Autistic child.
-Her known writings include “Autism is why I am different”, “When I’m Grown up”, “Autism Doesn’t mean I’m bad”, “Green Day’s make me feel Yellow”, “I survived” and “Cadence’s Ingredients”.
+“I am Cadence” is the website of 9 year old Cadence – author of short pieces describing her experiences of being an Autistic child.
+Her published writings include “Autism is why I am different”, “When I’m Grown up”, “Autism Doesn’t mean I’m bad”, “Green Day’s make me feel Yellow”, “I survived” and “Cadence’s Ingredients”.

 Cadence delights in writing, twirling, patterns, counting, and painting.
 Her first public piece, ‘Autism is why I am different’, was published by Kidspot magazine in August 2015, when Cadence was 7 years old.
-Within hours of publication, this short prose inspired and motivated the hearts and minds of thousands of people on social media sites worldwide; and, has since been made into a Spanish short film, ‘Acceptance’ (released August 2016).
+Within hours of publication, this short prose inspired and educated the hearts and minds of thousands of people on social media sites worldwide.
+It has since been made into a Spanish short film, ‘Acceptance’ (released August 2016).

-Since then, Cadence has written a number of other short pieces – gaining international media coverage throughout the world.
-Her writings are regularly published by both mainstream and social media sites.
+Since then, Cadence has written a number of other short pieces – gaining international media coverage.
+Her writings are published by both mainstream and social media sites.

 What others are saying …

 “What a smart and self aware girl.
 She is brilliant!
 Hopefully we see a day where it is not news but common sense that a child with Autism is intelligent” – Special Books by Special Kids

 “… Tell Cadence to keep working hard and achieve her dreams” – Temple Grandin